Harris Khalique

+In March 2018, the Government of Pakistan awarded him the Presidential Pride of Performance to acknowledge his contribution to poetry.

 In 2013, he was awarded the UBL Literary Excellence Award in the category of Urdu poetry for his collection Melay Mein.
 He is also a University of Iowa Honorary Fellow in Writing.
 During the 1980s and 1990s, some of his poems faced censorship in Pakistan.
 Anthologised and published internationally, he is translated into several languages and his poetry is composed to music and dance.

+Early life and education

+He was born in Karachi, Sindh, Pakistan to filmmaker and writer Khalique Ibrahim Khalique.
+He lived and worked in Europe before moving to Islamabad, Pakistan.
+Khalique's family are Kashmiri Muslims who had long settled in Punjab.
+His paternal ancestors were from Lahore and his maternal ancestors were from Amritsar, now in Indian Punjab.

+Khalique holds a degree in mechanical engineering from the NED University of Engineering and Technology in Karachi, and a master's degree in development management from the London School of Economics and Political Science.

 Career

 Harris Khalique has managed and advised organisations, development projects and human rights campaigns in Pakistan, South Asia and Europe.
 He has worked with the Aga Khan Foundation, Amnesty International and United Nations agencies.
 Since March 2019, he is the Secretary-General of the Human Rights Commission of Pakistan.
 He has published papers and spoken at national and international conferences on history, culture, politics and issues surrounding human rights and international development.
 He has written for Dawn, The News International, The New York Times, The Hindu, The Friday Times and Deutsche Welles (English).